Norman Zammitt: Paintings

-Band paintings, 1974–1988, 60 works
+Band paintings (1974–1988)

 The sculptures, suspending color in space, led Zammitt back to painting on canvas entirely in the abstract in pursuit of understanding and expressing color itself.
+He produced 60 band paintings.
 "For most of my life I had thought a lot about the nature of color, specifically, its sequential nature.
 I was drawn to it, not by a decorative or superficial attraction to design and its aesthetic application but by something deep within the colors themselves, akin to life itself, spirituality."

 Though the sky was his "model" it was not his intention to create landscapes or sunsets, nor to imitate nature, but to parallel the abstraction of light in paint, to correlate palette and sky.
 He found that none of the different theories of color were quite related to nature, so he began putting color into what he felt was their natural sequence.
 He began by mixing his own basic, primary or "parent" colors and from that eventually mixing colors according to his experience and ideas about how one color can become another color can become another color, etc. until it rounded the whole spectrum.

 Eventually it became impossible to continue by "eyeballing" colors into place so he began using logarithms and mathematical curves to graph progressions, giving the colors numerical values.
 This provided a means of measuring, by weight on a gram scale, extremely complex mixtures of colors in variable amounts to bend from one color to another in a smooth unbroken sequence.

 To verify his approach, Zammitt inquired of mathematicians at California Institute of Technology in Pasadena to shed light on his process.
 They were personally and professionally interested, as the study of progressions is considered to be the highest form of mathematics and therefore, highly complex.
 They validated in mathematical and scientific language what he was doing abstractly, and were helpful with their computers in assisting him in his calculations.

 Most important was their discovery that his color progression was related to the progressive growth rates of living organisms, more to this phenomenon than to anything else in mathematics, implying, perhaps, that life has something to do with color.